catenax-ng/product-onboarding/argocd/README.md

 ## ArgoCD

-To provide a product-team access to the and cluster e.g. devsecops-testing infrastructure following onboarding steps must be performed (all steps are related to repository [product-onboarding](https://github.com/catenax-ng/product-onboarding/blob/main/README.md)):
+To provide a product-team access to a cluster (e.g. devsecops-testing) the following onboarding steps must be performed (all steps are related to repository [product-onboarding](https://github.com/catenax-ng/product-onboarding/blob/main/README.md)):

-with this we provide a
+With this we provide a

 - new ArgoCD project for new product-team
 - create a new AVP secret for new product-team